SAP S/4 PRIVATE PREVIEW

 If data in the source changes (for example, you add new columns, new tables, or change a data type), Fivetran automatically detects and persists these changes into your destination.
 For every schema within the SAP HANA databases that you connect, we create a different schema in your destination that maps directly to its native schema, so that the data is in a familiar format to work with.

 Fivetran tries to replicate the exact schema and tables from your source SAP HANA to your destination.
+You can include tables from the S/4 ERP system and tables that reside in your HANA database.

 We retrieve all the available tables from your database except the database tables with the following delivery classes: